DevZer0D4Y/UnleashedRecompilediOS/README.md

 ## Minimum System Requirements

-- CPU with support for the AVX instruction set:
+- CPU with support for the AVX instruction set: tested on A16 Bionic, may support older.
-  - Intel: Sandy Bridge (Intel Core 2nd Generation)
-  - AMD: Bulldozer (AMD FX series)
-  - Apple: tested on A16 Bionic, may support older.
 - GPU with support for Direct3D 12.0 (Shader Model 6) or Vulkan 1.2:
-  - NVIDIA: GeForce GT 630 (Kepler)
-  - AMD: Radeon HD 7750 (2012, not the RX 7000)
-  - Intel: HD Graphics 510 (Skylake)
-  - Apple: A16 Bionic (iPhone 14 Pro) for 61% resolution scale @ 30-60FPS
+  Apple: A16 Bionic (iPhone 14 Pro) for 61% resolution scale @ 30-60FPS
 - Memory:
-  - 8 GB minimum
-  - 4 GB for iOS, recommend 6.
+  4 GB for iOS, recommend 6.
 - Operating System:
-  - Windows 10 (version 1909)
-  - A modern Linux distro such as Ubuntu 22.04 LTS
-  - macOS 13.0
-  - iOS 15.0
+  iOS 15.0
 - Storage:
   - With DLC: 10 GiB required
   - Without DLC: 6 GiB required